-- To formulate "a policy of learning Chinese as a Second Language" with a systematic Chinese curriculum that runs through whole study period, i.e., from kindergarten to Form Six.
-Learning objectives (i.e. the Chinese level that could be attained) should be set in each learning stage (such as P.1, P.6, and F.3) as accord to levels of students, so as correspondent assessment tools; - > To provide suitable teaching materials and effective pedagogies to teachers so as to facilitate effective learning; - To organize "outreaching tutorial services to schools" for EM students with language tutorials in Chinese, so that they will not lose their drive for learning because their Chinese proficiency continuously lags behind that of others.
+- ➤ To formulate "a policy of learning Chinese as a Second Language" with a systematic Chinese curriculum that runs through whole study period, i.e., from kindergarten to Form Six.
+Learning objectives (i.e. the Chinese level that could be attained) should be set in each learning stage (such as P.1, P.6, and F.3) as accord to levels of students, so as correspondent assessment tools; - > To provide suitable teaching materials and effective pedagogies to teachers so as to facilitate effective learning; - To organize "outreaching tutorial services to schools" for EM students with language tutorials in Chinese, so that they will not lose their drive for learning because their of others.
 We consider retired teachers as a valuable manpower force.
-In addition, we prefer teaching institutions, but not welfare NGOs, to run these services, given their expertise, as well as the high staff and administrative cost involved in the latter's case); - To enhance school teachers' understanding of cultural diversity and to recognize the specialty in teaching Chinese as second language in multi-cultural context; - To explicitly inform about the criteria for defining a "designated school".
-In addition, such schools should be required to have adequate qualified teachers and other facilities in order to teach and support EM students;
+In addition, we prefer teaching institutions, but not welfare NGOs, to run these services, given their expertise, as well as the high staff and administrative cost involved in the latter's case;